 To explain more about the properties and potential effects of CBD, we’ll hear from a neuroscientist this month!

-Ellementa and TruPotency Present a special webinar on Wednesday, Nov.
+Ellementa and TruPotency Presented a special webinar on Wednesday, Nov.
 13th at 6pm PT/9pm ET that zeroes in on what CBD is and how it can work.
-We’ll be talking to a neuroscientist to get the scoop on:
+We spoke with their neuroscientist to get the scoop on:

 – Where CBD comes from and how it is being used.